deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 ## Deploy a Demo Application

 To check the Dataplane V2 feature, we want to use a non-trivial scenario.
-For this, we will deploy the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) - a cloud-native microservices demo application used to demonstrate Kubernetes/GKE features.
+For this, we will deploy a [cloud-native microservices demo application](https://github.com/GoogleCloudPlatform/microservices-demo) commonly used to demonstrate Kubernetes/GKE features.

 Clone the GitHub repository: